SakshamJain24/Pratilipi_HomeAssignment/README.md

 - **Trained Model**: ALS-based recommendation model.
 - **Predictions**: Dictionary of top 5 recommended stories per user.
 - **Saved Model & Mappings**: Serialized files for future use.

-## Contact
-For any questions, reach out to the project owner.